saikpr/megadata-proposal/README.md

 From __April'16 to 22 May'16__, the survey of OAuth-based authentication systems, possible sample properties editor, VM (Vagrant or similar) vs. Linux Containers (LxC) vs. Docker for portability study, and designing the Entity-Relationship Diagram for the final application.

-__Note__: April'16 to 22nd May is Community Bonding time since I have reviewed good part of the code, I decided to do the survey instead.
+__Note__: April to 22nd May is Community Bonding period since I have reviewed good part of the code, I decided to do the survey instead.
 Though am already familiarized with few technologies (have used them for multiple projects) such as Docker and OAuth compared to others, but wanted to evaluate all for their simplicity and features.
 And can easily move forward with them without many hiccups.

 I plan to start coding early as I will be free after 5th May.
 But following are the firm deadlines which I will be trying to meet.
 Function Documentation and doctests are expected to go side by side.